 By instructing us, you will immediately feel reassured and confident that you have one of the most experienced, talented criminal law teams in Coventry and Warwickshire on your side.

 We are a diverse, multi-lingual law firm based in Coventry, our solicitors use best-in-class technology to provide clients with a streamlined, modern, and highly effective criminal defence.
-Furthermore, years of experience in criminal law means we have created relationships with some of the UK’s best Barristers and Queen’s Counsel.
+Furthermore, years of experience in criminal law means we have created relationships with some of the UK’s best Barristers and King’s Counsel.
 Our clients also benefit from our ability to instruct the country’s most respected expert witnesses who can provide the Court with the facts required to support a not guilty plea or mitigate the sentence handed down by a Judge.

 Advising and representing people accused of committing a criminal offence

 Based in Coventry, we are highly recommended as an expert criminal defence law firm for people accused of committing a crime.
 Our Coventry and Midland based solicitors provide 24/7 police station representation.
 Therefore, will be at your side, protecting your interests from the start.
 Because we understand the correct procedure the police must follow when making an arrest, we will carefully examine the circumstances surrounding you being detained and get the charges dropped if proper processes were not complied with.

 Our criminal law team has in-depth experience in defending serious criminal charges, including burglary.
 We work with the country’s top expert witnesses and focus on providing you with advice and representation you can trust.
 We know that your reputation, your freedom, and your family’s financial security is at stake – therefore, we never give up until every appeal has been exhausted.

 Below are several common questions clients ask us concerning burglary.

 Although they are sometimes used interchangeably, burglary, robbery, and theft are different offences.